biocompute-objects/biocompute-object-llm/rag/docs/usage.md

 On startup, you will be prompted to choose some configuration options.
 More details on the specifics of each option are documented in the [Options](#options) section.

+## Generate Domains

+After your configurations selections are confirmed, you'll be asked which domain you would like to generate.
+You can enter either the one letter shortcode for each domain or the full domain name.
+A new output subdirectory will be created in the `output/` directory named after the PDF file.
+Each domain will have at least one output file on each generation.
+The code will attempt to serialize the return response into a valid JSON object and if successful, will dump the JSON object in a file called `<selected_domain>_domain.json`.
+Regardless if the JSON serialization succeeds, the raw return response will be dumped in a text file with the file name format of `<selected domain>_domain.txt`.
+If you re-run the same domain multiple times in the same run instance, the output files will be overwritten with the latest generated response for that domain.

 ## Options

 The option picker interface can be navigated with the `n` or `down arrow` keys for the next option, `p` or `up arrow` key for the previous option, and the `Enter` key to choose the option.
-If you choose the `Exit` option at any step in the process the program will exit with a status code of 0.
+If you choose the `Exit` option at any step in the process the program will exit with a status code of `0`.

 ### Data Loader